Cloud-Schematics/cf-hello-world-app/schematics-readme.md

 8. Access the URL in the browser to use the deployed application.
 For example `https://test-b00061797d347d36.eu-gb.cf.appdomain.cloud`
 9. Enter the string `Hello world` or `your name` and click `Enter` to view the data in stored in the database content.
    ![Access app](/images/accessapp.png)

+## Additional Verification

-10. Optional: You can verify the `demo-project` is created in your MongoDB organizationas through Schematics
+1. Optional: You can verify the `demo-project` is created in your MongoDB organizationas through Schematics
     - Log in to [Cloud MongoDB](https://cloud.mongodb.com) with your credentials.
     - From the left corner select your organization, for example `ibm-testorg` to view the created `demo-project` as shown in the screen capture.
        ![demo project creation](/images/demo-project.png)